 What is Consumer Research?

-Consumer research is the process and tools used to study the consumer behavior.
+Consumer Research is the process and tools used to study consumer behavior.
 Marketers carry out consumer research regularly to know what benefits consumer seek by using a product or service.

 The various forms of consumer research include an in-depth interview, focus group, or the survey of the consumer base.

 Table of Contents

 - 2 Developing Research Objectives

 - 3 Collecting Secondary Data

 Primary research is defined as new research especially designed and collected for the purpose of a current research problem.

 There are two types of primary research: